BMW 4 Series (G22)

-The second generation of the BMW 4 Series consists of the BMW G22 (coupé version) along with the BMW G23 (convertible version) and BMW G26 (saloon version, marketed as the Gran Coupé) compact executive cars.
-The G22 4 Series was launched in June 2020 and succeeds the F32 4 Series.
+The second generation of the BMW 4 Series consists of the BMW G22 (coupé version) along with the BMW G23 (convertible version) and BMW G26 (5-door liftback version, marketed as the Gran Coupé) compact executive cars.
+The G22 4 Series was launched in June 2020 for the 2021 model year and succeeds the F32 4 Series.

 The G22 will be produced alongside - and shares many features with - the G20 3 Series.
-As with the G20 3 Series range, the G22/G23/G26 will be powered by turbocharged petrol and diesel engines.
+As with the G20 3 Series range, the 4 Series are powered by turbocharged petrol and diesel engines.
 Unlike its predecessor, the new 4 Series has a significant departure in design from the 3 Series in order to distinguish between the two models and to move the 4 Series upscale.
 The most notable of the design changes is the large kidney grille at the front which was inspired by the 1930s BMW 328.

 Development

 The G22 4 Series was unveiled in concept form as the BMW Concept 4, at the 2019 Frankfurt Motor Show and previewing the next generation of the 4 Series.
 The most notable design feature is the large vertical kidney grille which is inspired by the BMW 328 and 3.0 CSi respectively.
 The grille has a 3D pattern design to give it a more pronounced look.
 Other notable design features of the concept were a pronounced duck-tail spoiler at the rear, thin wing mirrors made from a single piece of aluminium and open headlamps, which have no covering over their 3D lighting elements and are instead embedded into the body of the car.